sermons/faith-return/slides/slides.md

 You have hoarded wealth in the last days.

 [4](# "ref")
 Look!
-The wages you failed to pay the workers <br>
+The wages you failed to pay <br>
-who mowed your fields are crying out against you.
+the workers who mowed your fields <br>
+are crying out against you.

 The cries of the harvesters have reached <br>
 the ears of the Lord Almighty.